Autoregressive Styled Text Image Generation, but Make it Reliable: Eruku Architecture

 Eruku autoregressive Transformer Encoder takes as inputs text tokens obtained by tokenizing $T_s$ (if given) and $T_g$ at character-level with the byte-by-byte tokenizer from ByT5~\cite{xue2022byt5}, separated and followed by two special tokens.
 Specifically, the input to the Encoder is:

-The textual End of Generation token \texttt{<EOG>} is a utility token automatically inserted by the tokenizer.
-The \textit{textual Start of Generation} token \texttt{<SOG>} is an additional special token that we introduce to signal the model that the following tokens are part of the generated image that the model is tasked to render.
-The \texttt{<SOG>}, coupled with appropriate training, enables the model to learn to ignore the style text if it is unable to match it to the style image, or if the style text is not present at all.
+The \textit{textual End of Generation} token \texttt{<EOG>} is a utility token automatically inserted by the tokenizer.
+The \textit{textual Start of Generation} token \texttt{<SOG>} is an additional special token that we introduce to signal the model that the following tokens are part of the generated image it is tasked to render.
+The \texttt{<SOG>}, coupled with appropriate training, enables the model to learn to ignore the style text if it is unable to match it to the style image, or if the style text is unavailable.
 The Encoder performs multi-layer self-attention on $\mathbf{t}$ and passes its output to the Autoregressive Decoder.